BrentBaccala/ModernIntegration/README.md

 Chapter 10, covering algebraic extensions in general, is also only a sketch.

+Chapter 11 is a loose collection of notes that won't be a chapter in the final edit

 ## Building from source

 After cloning this repository (use --recursive to get its submodule), you'll need the following packages (on Ubuntu):